There Is A Schism Within Baseball Analytics, And It’s Being Played Out In The Milwaukee-Los Angeles Series

 However, when one studies the inning-by-inning production of a pitcher, an argument for the value of bullpen arms emerges.
 On average, an inning pitched by a relief pitcher is often far more effective than one pitched by a starting pitcher.
 When one sorts the Baseball Prospectus leaderboard by DRA (an adjusted measure of the traditional ERA stat, which attempts to eliminate ballpark and team defensive quality biases), a new pattern develops.
 Of the top 45 pitchers in DRA, only nine of them are starting pitchers.
 Only Scherzer and DeGrom from the previous list are among them.
 Closer Edwin Diaz of the Seattle Mariners leads the major leagues in this category for 2018.

 This makes sense in a practical light.
-A starting pitcher has to play a long game, because they are going to face hitters three or four times each night.
+A starting pitcher has to play a long game because they are going to face hitters three or four times each night.
 Major league hitters are excellent at making adjustments, so a starting pitcher has to consider how to set up a hitter through all four plate appearances.
 Furthermore, the starter has to pace himself to throw 100+ pitches a night, rather than throwing with maximum effort.
 A relief pitcher has no such issue.
 He can come into the game and throw 98-mph bullets for fifteen pitches and be done with it, typically only facing each batter one time.

 The Dodgers, a big-market team with a payroll over $200 million, has a starting rotation of Walker Buehler (3.4 WAR), Clayton Kershaw (3.4), Ross Stripling (2.4), Hyun-Jin Ryu (2.2), Rich Hill (1.5), and Alex Wood (1.3).
 The Dodgers’ starting rotation was worth 14.2 wins above replacement.
 Milwaukee, on the other hand, a small-market team with a payroll just over $100 million, featured a starting rotation of Jhoulys Chacin (2.0 WAR), Wade Miley (1.5), Chase Anderson (1.2), Freddy Peralta (0.4), Junior Guerra (0.0), Zach Davies (-0.2), and Brent Suter (-0.3).
 Their rotation was only worth 4.6 wins above replacement.
 So essentially, the Los Angeles starting rotation was worth nearly ten more wins in 2018 than Milwaukee’s.